microsoft/aitour-e2e-dev-with-prompty-and-ai-studio/session-delivery-resources/demos/demo_2_getting_started_with_Prompty.md

 1. **Sample inputs:** here define the model inputs
     1. **First Name:** Update it to your name.
     1. **Context:** This provides additional information for the model.
-    1. **Question:** the question a user asks, similiar to the user prompt in Azure AI Studio
+    1. **Question:** the question a user asks, similiar to the user prompt in Azure AI Foundry portal

 ## System Instructions and user prompt
 ![screenshot of system instructions with updated sample data](images/prompty-system-iinstructions.png)